┌─┐┬┌─┬ ┬┬ ┬┬┬─┐┌─┐ ┬─┐┌─┐┬ ┬┌─┐┬─┐┌┬┐┌─┐ └─┐├┴┐└┬┘││││├┬┘├┤ ├┬┘├┤ │││├─┤├┬┘ ││└─┐ └─┘┴ ┴ ┴ └┴┘┴┴└─└─┘ ┴└─└─┘└┴┘┴ ┴┴└──┴┘└─┘

 Reward System Overview

-The skycoin reward address may be set for each visor using skywire cli or for all visors connected to a hypervisor from the hypervisor UI
+The skycoin reward address may be set for each visor.

 The skycoin reward address is in a text file contained in the "local" folder (local_path in the skywire config file) i.e local/reward.txt.